TylorS/typed/apps/website/content/guides/id.md

 ```

 The first assertion proves sequence state advances within one Layer; the second proves an identical
-fresh Layer reproduces the sequence.
-Keep client IDs stable through
-[optimistic edits](/explore/async-data-optimistic-edits) and hydration rather than replacing a row
-key when a server acknowledgement arrives. `currentTime` fixes `DateTimes`; advancing the TestClock
+fresh Layer reproduces the sequence. `currentTime` fixes `DateTimes`; advancing the TestClock
 provided by `IdsTest` does not advance that fixed time service.
 Provide a custom `DateTimes` Layer
 when a test needs generator time to change.

+## <span id="carry-identity-through-optimistic-creation-and-acknowledgment">Carry identity through acknowledgement</span>

+Keep a client-generated entity key when a server later returns a persistent ID.
+Replacing the
+rendering key makes acknowledgement look like deleting and remounting a row, which can discard
+focus or local draft state.
+Store the server ID beside the client key instead.

+This matters for [keyed rows](/explore/keyed-template-collections) and
-## Diagnose identity changes
+[optimistic edits](/explore/async-data-optimistic-edits).
+If identity changes unexpectedly,

-Trace the creation command, not the renderer.
-Count generator executions and check for remounts or
-recreated entities.
-Deterministic layers make equal generator-call sequences comparable; they do not
+trace the creation command and count generator executions.
+Deterministic layers make equal
-make two different programs consume the same IDs.
+generator-call sequences comparable; they do not make different programs consume the same IDs.